MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     Install-Module -Name Az -Force
     ```

-1. Within the Windows PowerShell ISE session, authenticate by using your Azure AD credentials by running the following:
+1. Within the Windows PowerShell ISE session, authenticate by using your Microsoft Entra ID credentials by running the following:

     ```
     Add-AzAccount